walinejs/waline/docs/en/guide/server/intro.md

 # Server Intro

-### Other tools

-You can easily use Waline on Hexo, VuePress and other tools through plug-ins, and even use third-party clients.
-For details on third-party clients, themes and plug-ins that support Waline, please refer to [Waline Ecology](../helper/ecosystem.md).

 ## Server

 In addition to free deployment in Vercel, you can deploy through docker or directly deploy on a self-hosted environment.
 See [Deployment](../server/vps-deploy.md) for details.